 We are the only medical center in Tampa that has been accredited by the AANEM which "acknowledges laboratories for achieving and maintaining the highest level of quality, performance, and integrity based on professional standards".
 Rosanna Garner, M.D. is our facility's director who is a Fellow of the American Association of Neuromuscular & Electrodiagnostic Medicine

 Nerve conduction studies (NCV's) and electromyography (EMG) are sometimes used to diagnose neuromuscular conditions, from accident injuries such as radiculopathy (pinched nerve in neck or back), peripheral nerve entrapment (ex. carpal tunnel syndrome or ulnar nerve entrapment), or myopathy.
+According to the AANEM, here's what to expect during a nerve conduction test.

 Common symptoms of neuromuscular injuries are: